alexandr-yeremeiev/VoiceControlApp/README.md

 - **OS:** Windows 10 / Windows 11
 - **Hardware:** A working microphone connected to your PC.
 - **Internet:** Connection may be required depending on the speech recognition engine used.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute to the code.